Info for Patients and Visitors

 What should I do to protect myself?

-COVID-19 is a contagious disease spread primarily through respiratory particles released during coughing, sneezing and even talking.
+COVID-19 is a contagious disease that remains a threat to people in our service area, along with colds, flu and other viruses.
+It is spread primarily through respiratory particles released during coughing, sneezing and even talking.
 The best prevention is to avoid exposure.
+The Centers for Disease Control and Prevention (CDC) recommends the following precautions to prevent disease spread:

-• Wash your hands often
+• Wash your hands often.

-• Cover coughs and sneezes with a tissue, discard the tissue and then wash your hands
+• Cover coughs and sneezes with a tissue, discard the tissue and then wash your hands.

-• Avoid touching your face
+• Avoid touching your face.

 Is it safe to come to Tanner facilities?